 In part, it shall be the duty of the commission to assist in the planning, coordination, and promotion of county and local programs with a historic, cultural, or festival nature.
 Members will oversee the provision of county services and the allocation of county money to cultural programs, encouraging the maximum service and accountability in return for tax dollars:

-Mary Klehr (exec committee member) holds a joint MMSD/UW-Madison appointment as an elementary teacher educator working to prepare skilled and caring new teachers for culturally diverse public schools.
+Mary Klehr (Vice Chair, Executive Committee Member) holds a joint MMSD/UW-Madison appointment as an elementary teacher educator working to prepare skilled and caring new teachers for culturally diverse public schools.
 She also coordinates the MMSD Classroom Action Research Program, supporting teachers in studying instructional practice.

 Before becoming a teacher, Klehr studied with George Houston Bass at Brown University's Rites & Reason Theatre, a research-to-performance company and one of the oldest producing Black theaters in the U.S., and worked as a creative drama specialist in Boston and Madison.
 At UW-Madison, she earned a masters in Educational Theater and completed a Curriculum & Instruction dissertation featuring K-12 teachers who use arts-based research methods to study classroom life.
 Klehr brings a strong commitment to engaging children in the arts and highlighting connections between community, advocacy, and the arts.

-Marcia Miquelon owns and directs the Mazomanie Movement Arts Center and the Wild Rumpus Circus.
+Marcia Miquelon (Executive Committee Member) owns and directs the Mazomanie Movement Arts Center and the Wild Rumpus Circus.
 She is a dancer, teacher, event organizer, and circus performer.

 Marcia Miquelon is a dancer, improviser, aerialist, stilt walker, movement teacher, and project manager.
 She joined Cycropia Aerial Dance (www.cycropia.org) in 1994, and performed, taught, choreographed, and directed projects with this unique artists’ collective for over 20 years.
 In 2002, she opened the Mazo Movement Arts Center and co-founded the Wild Rumpus Circus.
 She has produced many workshops, festivals, and events featuring internationally known teaching artists, particularly in contact improvisation and aerial dance, and she has had the opportunity to work as a teacher and performer in many interesting locales, including Andara, Namibia; Boeblingen, Germany; and Doha, Qatar.

 The Ritcherson Companies is an “uncommon communications”® company.
-Roderick Ritcherson (chair, exec committee member), President, has over 40 years of experience in providing corporate services and over 20 years of experience providing services to non-profits.
+Roderick Ritcherson (Chair, Executive Committee Member), President, has over 40 years of experience in providing corporate services and over 20 years of experience providing services to non-profits.

 Before forming The Ritcherson Companies in 1993, Ritcherson held positions in the creative department of Stephan and Brady, Inc. advertising agency; Home Savings Bank, as vice president and director of marketing; Development Services, Inc., a national franchising company, as vice president, marketing, and WPLH Holdings/Wisconsin Power and Light (now Alliant Energy), a $3 billion global corporation, as manager of corporate communications.
 Ritcherson also held the position of Special Assistant to the President and Director of Corporate Relations with UMOS, Inc.